Football GPS Tracker - How Football Teams Use GPS to Improve Their Performance

 What is a football GPS vest?

 GPS is already in our cars, phones and watches.
-For football, it works by wearing a football GPS vest that receives a signal from a GPS satellite orbiting our planet.
+Football GPS works the same way by receiving a signal from a GPS satellite orbiting our planet.

 Pretty smart when you think about it.
 This calculates your location and can track movement, speed and other measurements.

-When used by football teams, it helps clubs transform on-field performance.
+When used by football teams, it helps clubs transform on-field performance by analysing the stats post training or match.

 Metrics like top speed or intensity of exercise can be measured at the start.